 HDInsight provides big data cloud offerings in two categories, Standard and Premium.
 HDInsight Standard provides an enterprise-scale cluster that organizations can use to run their big data workloads.
 HDInsight Premium builds on that and provides advanced analytical and security capabilities for an HDInsight cluster.
 For more information, see Azure HDInsight Premium

 Build on this introduction to Hadoop in the cloud and big data analysis with the resources below.

-HDInsight documentation: The documentation page for Azure HDInsight with links to articles, videos, and more resources.
+HDInsight documentation: The documentation page for Hadoop on Azure HDInsight with links to articles, videos, and more resources.

-Get started with HDInsight on Linux: A quick-start tutorial for provisioning HDInsight Hadoop clusters on Linux and running sample Hive queries.
+Get started with Hadoop in HDInsight: A quick-start tutorial for provisioning HDInsight Hadoop clusters and running sample Hive queries.

-Get started with Linux-based Storm on HDInsight: A quick-start tutorial for provisioning a Storm on HDInsight cluster and running sample Storm topologies.
+Get started with Spark in HDInsight: A quick-start tutorial for creating a Spark cluster and running interactive Spark SQL queries.

-Provision HDInsight on Linux: Learn how to provision an HDInsight Hadoop cluster on Linux through the Azure Portal, Azure CLI, or Azure PowerShell.
+Provision HDInsight clusters: Learn how to provision an HDInsight Hadoop cluster through the Azure Portal, Azure CLI, or Azure PowerShell.

 Apache Hadoop: Learn more about the Apache Hadoop software library, a framework that allows for the distributed processing of large datasets across clusters of computers.

 HDFS: Learn more about the architecture and design of the Hadoop Distributed File System, the primary storage system used by Hadoop applications.